 Puma's properties, Williams Brook, Jonpol and Portage, are located within the Iapetus Suture, a major geological fault zone caused by the collision of several ancient land masses more than 420 million years ago.
 The structure that extends from Ireland to Virginia is home to all of Atlantic Canada's gold deposits.
 A 4,000 km-line VTEM heliborne geophysical survey of the three properties was completed in Q1 2021 to guide exploration as Puma develops its three highly prospective properties.

-The drilling returned exceptional results with an intersection of 50.15 metres grading 5.55 g/t Au in WB21-02.
-The holes were characterized by pervasive sericite and iron alteration over large sections.
-The presence of abundant quartz veins and veinlets with disseminated sulphides and oxides was also observed.
-Often, visible gold ("VG") was present.
+The gold mineralization at the LGZ occurs in an altered and brecciated rhyolite unit.
+The rhyolite is in contact with sediments and is characterized by quartz veins and veinlets, stockworks and breccias.
+Drilling at the LGZ has returned exceptional results.
+Gold mineralization is associated with pervasive sericite and iron alteration over large sections.
+The presence of abundant quartz veins and veinlets with disseminated sulphides and oxides is also observed.
+Often, visible gold ("VG") is present.

 Puma's contiguous Jonpol and Portage properties are located approximately 10 kilometres east of Williams Brook and are underlain by the same geology.
 They cover an area of approximately 6,000 ha.
 Several gold occurrences grading up to 17.1 g/t Au are reported on both properties.
 While the Company is currently focused on advancing exploration on its flagship Williams Brook property, work on Jonpol and Portage will resume in the future.